zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/load_data_and_biz_objs/load_data_and_biz_objs.md

 ## Conclusion

-In this lab, you loaded over two million rows into a table with curl and REST as well as added a business logic procedure to the database.
+In this lab, you loaded over two million rows into a table with curl and REST as well as added business logic to the database.

 ## Acknowledgements

 - **Author** - Jeff Smith, Distinguished Product Manager and Brian Spendolini, Trainee Product Manager
-- **Last Updated By/Date** - February 2021
+- **Last Updated By/Date** - April 2021
-- **Workshop Expiry Date** - February 2022
+- **Workshop Expiry Date** - April 2022